Spinach Artichoke Hand Pies

 - Using a rolling pin, gently roll the top piece (or round) of dough.
 This will make the dough slightly larger than the bottom piece with the filling.
 This way, it easily covers the filling and can be easily sealed.

 - Using a fork, press the edges of the pie dough to ensure a tight seal.
-You will also use a fork to poke 4 small hole into the top of the hand pie.
+You will also use a fork to poke 4 small holes into the top of the hand pie.
 This allows steam to escape when baking.

 - Place the hand pies on the baking tray with parchment paper and repeat for all 16 pies.
 Bake them 8 at a time.